How to Write a Letter of Intent for a Job (with Examples)

 Call-to-action

 This section references the reader to resume and thank them in advance for their time and consideration.
-Request the recipient to invite you for an interview so that he or she can further explore your suitability for the organization.
-Here you can also include your contact information such as your contact number.
+Request that the recipient invite you for an interview so that he or she can further explore your suitability for the organization.
+Here, you can also include your contact information, such as your contact number.

 Closing